nazmulshishir01/new-assignment-repo/readme.md

 -   **getElementById** → Finds one element using its id.
 Since id is unique, it will only return that single element.

--   **getElementsByClassName** → Finds all elements that have the same class name. if new elements are added with that class, list updates automatically.
+-   **getElementsByClassName** → Finds all element that have the same class name. if new elements are added with that class, list update automatically.

 -   **querySelector** → Finds the first element that matches a CSS selector (like #id, .class).